 Now, there were great differences in ritual and organisation between the Roman and Celtic versions of Christianity.
 The monks even had different hairstyles – the Roman tonsure was the relatively familiar shaved round patch on the top of the head, whereas the Celtic tonsure ran from ear to ear at the front, leaving the hair long at the back.
 I am sure you will agree that these variations in religious practice were Very Important Indeed and almost bound to end in tears if not sorted out.
 Rather more fundamentally, however, the two sects disagreed over how to calculate the date of Easter, the most significant event and festival in the Christian calendar.
 The term, ‘Easter’ is derived from Eostre (or Ostara), a Germanic goddess of fertility, new life, or dawn.
 According to tradition, Christ’s crucifixion and resurrection took place during the Jewish festival of Passover, so this originally helped determine the date of Easter.
 However, the date of Passover changes slightly each year because the Jewish calendar follows the cycles of the moon.
 Not only that, but early Christians could not settle on the best method of calculating a common date for Easter anyway.
 At the Council of Nicea (in modern Turkey) in 325AD, it was agreed that Easter should be the first Sunday after the first full moon after the spring equinox.
 However, calendars are not precise measures and, of course, it also depends which calendar you use.
 In any event, Easter is one of those moveable feasts and the date was (and still is) determined by what seems to me to be a complicated process based on cycles of lunar and solar years, which I don’t begin to understand and which I personally find marginally less interesting than a block of concrete.
 All we really need to know is that the Celtic Christians used one formula and the Roman Catholics another.

 The King of Northumbria, Osuiu (or Oswy etc) was a committed Christian of the Celtic tradition.
 His wife Eanfled, however, had been brought up in Kent and followed the Roman way.
 This meant that they sometimes celebrated Easter twice – imagine all that chocolate!
 Clearly, something had to be done.
 And Whitby was the place to do it, because here was Northumbria’s principle church and minster, founded in 657AD by a remarkable lady, Hild, of the Celt party.
 So the two sides, the Celtic and Roman, convened a synod at Whitby in 663 (664 in some accounts) to debate the issues.
 Bishop Colman of Lindisfarne spoke for the Celts.
-The Roman case was then put by a monk called Wilfred, who concluded by saying that the Roman church received its authority from St Peter, holder of the keys to the kingdom of heaven.
+The Roman case was then put by the Abbot of Ripon, Wilfred (later St Wilfred), who concluded by saying that the Roman Church received its authority from St Peter, holder of the keys to the kingdom of heaven.
 The Celts had no answer to that and Osuiu found the argument pretty convincing, observing that if he did not obey the commands of the guardian of the gates of heaven, he might have some difficulty getting in when his time came.
+Ultimately, the Synod of Whitby determined which brand of Christianity ruled, not just when Easter would fall.
 And so it came to pass that the Roman Church gained ascendancy over all others, an authority that lasted some 900 years until the English Reformation in the 16th century.

 Incidentally, because some eastern Orthodox churches still use the old Julian calendar, which was gradually replaced by the Gregorian calendar in western countries from 1582 (1752 in Britain), the dates for Easter still differ around the world.
 There are those who would like a fixed date, but after two thousand years there’s obviously no hurry to agree one.